-I was being given the gift of time.
+For two years I was given the gift of time.
 Less appointments, no hospital stays, no lengthy surgical recoveries.

 2014 to 2016 is a complete blur.
 I can’t remember much about those two years at all.
 In stark contrast, 2017/2018 gave me time to think with a clearer head.
 No constant effects of general anesthetic fogging my brain.
 What a relief!

-2019 took on a life of it’s own from the outset!
-After making a brave decision, just before Christmas last year, my husband and I sold our 2 storey home and moved into a Lifestyle village.
+After making a brave decision, just before Christmas 2019, my husband and I sold our 2 storey home and moved into a Lifestyle village.

-In the light of the current COVID-19 pandemic, we are so grateful we made the move last year and are now comfortably settled and safe, riding out the crisis.
+In the light of the current COVID-19 pandemic, we are so grateful we made the move just before it hit and we are now comfortably settled and safe, riding out the crisis.

 The countryside awaits everytime we leave our beautifully appointed Lifestyle village.
 Just driving in the car, to our local shopping centre, brings me such joy.
 My poor husband has to put up with me in the passenger seat, pointing out the horses and sheep and beautiful tree lined country lanes.

 But the land you are crossing the Jordan to take possession of is a land of mountains and valleys that drinks rain from heaven.
 Deuteronomy 11:11 NIV